shenfcStanley/QAChat_Prototype/README.md

 6. `Mistral-7B` is used as the open source LLM.
 Response is generated after post-processing.
 Evidence from articles will be provided as reference resources.
 <img src="imgs/workflow.png" alt="Chatbot Illustration" width="550"/>

-The evaluation framework is shown below.
-8 queries were designed originally covering 4 categories, and 8 additional queries were generated using LLM model.
-16 queries are in the test set and the LLM-based scoring and Human-level performance were compared based on defined business metrics.
-More detailed evaluation results are here and here
+The evaluation framework is outlined below.
+A total of 16 test queries were used: 8 were manually designed to cover 4 categories, and 8 were generated using an LLM-based data augmentation approach.
+The model's performance was evaluated using business-defined metrics, comparing LLM-generated responses with human-level answers.

+For detailed results, see [Comprehensive](## Comprehensive Evaluation) and [Evaluation.md](Evaluation.md).

 ## Lessons Learned from the Clinical Knowledge Embeddings Work